First Baptist Church (Memphis, Tennessee): Controversies

 During the early 1970s, the church voted to allow an African American family to join, being the first Southern Baptist Church in Memphis to do so.

-During the early 1990s, the church began ordaining women to the diaconate.
+During the 1980s, the church began ordaining women to the diaconate.

 During July 1994, Rev. Dr. Earl C. Davis led approximately half of the church membership to plant Trinity Baptist Church, in Cordova.

 During 2001, the church ordained a lifelong member of the church, Rev. Dr. Carol McCall-Richardson to the pastorate.
 She served as the church's associate pastor until her retirement in 2012.